Badiucao: Activism

 In 2018, an art show about Badiucao was planned to be held in Hong Kong.
-However, the show has been canceled due to "safety concerns" later due to threats made by the Chinese authorities regarding the artist.
-In 2019, a planned artist talk about activism with Hong Kong musician-activist Denise Ho at the National Gallery of Victoria in Melbourne was rejected by the gallery for “security reasons."
+However, the show has been cancelled due to "safety concerns" later due to threats made by the Chinese authorities regarding the artist.
+In 2019, a planned artist talk about activism with Hong Kong musician-activist Denise Ho at the National Gallery of Victoria in Melbourne was rejected by the gallery for "security reasons."
 On the anniversary of the Tiananmen Square massacre, in June 2019, a documentary about Badiucao was shown on Australian television.